 - A Loneliness Epidemic among Older Americans

 In This Episode

-Dr. Bowman's areas of study include Parkinson's disease, Alzheimer's disease, depression, schizophrenia, and substance addiction.
-His research has helped to reveal brain patterns that reflect disruption from psychiatric diseases, detect biomarkers for neurological diseases, and determine more individualized therapeutic treatments.
-Additionally, his work seeks to determine threats to brain health from environmental exposures and to optimize brain health in aging populations.
+Dubois Bowman's areas of study include Parkinson's disease, Alzheimer's disease, depression, schizophrenia, and substance addiction.
+His research has helped reveal brain patterns that reflect disruption from psychiatric diseases, detect biomarkers for neurological diseases, and determine more individualized therapeutic treatments.
+His work also seeks to determine threats to brain health from environmental exposures and to optimize brain health in aging populations.
 Learn more.

 Assistant Professor of Health Management and Policy